18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 enc_new_message <- enc_message
 ```

-#####**5.3: Blockchain**
+#####**4.3: Blockchain**
 The blockchain is a type of digitalized, public ledger that is open to anyone: It contains replicated, synchronised and shared data that can potentially be geographically spread across the world.
 One block can contain 5 sets of information, mainly: The exact time it was created (Timestamp), the data that is encoded into the block (Data), a verification id (Hash), the verification id of the previous block (Previous Hash) and finally the identity of the owner of the block.
 The Hash function is a function which generates a unique and long string of alphanumeric characters based on the other parameters of the block.
 For a blockchain to be valid, the “Hash” of the current block must be the exact copy of the “Previous Hash” of the next block.
 Therefore, if any parameter in a block is changed, the Hash would change as well, and since the “Hash” of that block and the recorded “Previous Hash” of the next block isn’t the same, the blockchain would become invalid.
-As the blockchain uses a Peer-to-Peer (P2P) technology, as long as the majority of the nodes have a consensus to the correct blockchain, the system would not be compromised.
+As the blockchain uses Peer-to-Peer (P2P) technology, as long as the majority of the nodes have a consensus to the correct blockchain, the system would not be compromised.

-#####**Figure 5.31: How the Blockchain functions in our system**
+#####**Figure 4.31: How the Blockchain functions in our system**
 ![a](https://user-images.githubusercontent.com/45550811/52999375-90a8d800-3460-11e9-82b4-052b54e1f9cb.png)

-#####**5.4: Example of implementation of Blockchain in our system**
+#####**4.4: Example of implementation of Blockchain in our system**
 Generation of genesis block
 ```
 block_genesis <-  list(identity = "Doctor",